ikeepo/to-be-a-programmer/docs/topics/machine_learning/deep_learning.md

 Gradient vanishing happens when the gradients become extremely small as they propagate backward through layers or time steps.
 # Gradient exploding
 Gradients become extremely large.
+# Fully Connected Layer
+A layer where every input neuron is connected to every output neuron via a unique weight.
+The unique weight is not the same weight.
+# Dropout
+Dropout is a regularization technique to prevent overfitting.
+# Optimize
+## Adam optimization algorithm